 Cameroon is affected by 3 simultaneous and complex humanitarian crises: (i) in the country’s Far North (close to Lake Chad and Nigeria), (ii) in the Northwest and Southwest regions (where armed groups are fighting the government), and (iii) in the neighbouring Central African Republic.

 Violence and insecurity have uprooted thousands of people.
-Cameroon now hosts more than 482,000 refugees and asylum seekers.
+Cameroon now hosts around 486,000 refugees and asylum seekers.

 All 3 humanitarian emergencies also affect host communities, which share their already scarce resources and strained basic services with those who are displaced.
 The COVID-19 pandemic has further increased humanitarian needs and strained an already fragile health system.